[Emancipation Day Celebration, June 19, 1900]

 Ralph Ellison’s novel Juneteenth was published in 1999.

-For more information about Juneteenth, see this New York Times article, "So you want to learn about Juneteenth?"
+For more information about Juneteenth, see this New York Times article, "Juneteenth: The History of a New Holiday."

 On June 18, 2021, President Biden signed legistation making Juneteenth a federal holiday.